eightbitjim/spaceship-minus-one/README.md

 ![screenshot](/screenshot.jpg)

 To load, you need either `loader1` (for tape) or `loader8` (for disk), and the `game` file.
-Pre-compiled versions are already in the `output` directory.
+Pre-compiled versions are already in the `output` directory, or in the `disks/spaceship0.d64` disk image.

-For the VICE emulator, mount the `output` directory as drive 8, then start up a VIC-20.
+For the VICE emulator, mount the `output` directory as drive 8 or attach the disk image `spaceship0.d64` and make sure you are running a VIC-20.
+Don't use "smart attach"... just attach the disk image.

 Enter:

-`load"loader8",8`
+`LOAD"LOADER8",8`

 and then `run`.

 If you want to compile it, you should assemble using the [dasm assembler](https://github.com/cprieto/dasm).
 First you need to add the path to the dasm assembler to your path, make sure that the compilation script is executable and then run it.
 Something like:

 `export PATH=$PATH:/pathToYourDasmInstallation/dasm/bin`

 `chmod +x compile.sh`

 `./compile.sh`

 This will output a new file `game` into the `output` directory.